 STIC was first identified in the fallopian tube specimens removed from women with a BRCA1 or BRCA2 mutation.
-It comprises cancer cells that are confined to the innermost layer of the fallopian tube, called the endothelium, and have not yet invaded to deeper tissues as a true invasive carcinoma would.
-They are almost always found on the fimbriae, the end of the fallopian tube furthest from the uterus.
+It comprises cancer cells that are confined to the innermost layer of the fallopian tube, called the mucosal epithelium, that have not yet invaded to deeper tissues as a true invasive carcinoma would.
+They are almost always found on the fimbriae, the ends of the fallopian tubes furthest from the uterus.

 STIC or invasive cancers are identified in 4-10% of women with BRCA1 and BRCA2 mutations when complete serial sectioning of the fallopian tubes is performed at RRSO.
-These pre-invasive and invasive lesions are more commonly found in women with BRCA1 mutations over age 45 at the time of surgery.
+Pre-invasive and invasive lesions are more commonly found in women with BRCA1 mutations over age 45 at the time of surgery.